Last week I received the following message from Bernard (not his real name), in response to one of my emails about working online (emphasis mine):

 Years ago I stumbled across a blog of some dude – let’s call him Harry – who was learning how to climb.

 His self-assigned mission was to go from zero to hero on the rock wall in just a few short months.

 With such an ambitious goal, Harry got busy brainstorming ways he could hack his environment to make success more attainable.

 “I concluded that the best way for all of these goals to manifest, would be to get a job over the winter at a rock climbing centre.”

 But by getting a job at a rock climbing centre (which he did), Harry not only managed to flip the financial part of the equation, but he also surrounded himself with a bunch of rock climbing experts and gave himself almost limitless opportunities to practice.

-What do I want to learn?
 What do I want to get better at?